FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-08.md

 Definition:

-The Trial Loss Ratio is equal to one minus the trial forwarding ratio.
+The Trial Loss Ratio is equal to one minus the Trial Forwarding Ratio.

 Discussion:

-100% minus the trial forwarding ratio, when expressed as a percentage.
+100% minus the Trial Forwarding Ratio, when expressed as a percentage.

-This is almost identical to Frame Loss Rate of [RFC1242] (section 3.6 Frame Loss Rate), the only minor difference is that Trial Loss Ratio does not need to be expressed as a percentage.
+This is almost identical to Frame Loss Rate of [RFC1242] (Section 3.6).
+Te only minor differences are that Trial Loss Ratio does not need to be expressed as a percentage, and Trial Loss Ratio is explicitly based on aggregate frame counts.

 ### Trial Forwarding Rate

 Definition:

-The trial forwarding rate is a derived quantity, calculated by multiplying the trial load by the trial forwarding ratio.
+The Trial Forwarding Rate is a derived quantity, calculated by multiplying the Trial Load by the Trial Forwarding Ratio.

 Discussion:

-It is important to note that while similar, this quantity is not identical to the Forwarding Rate as defined in [RFC2285] (section 3.6.1 Forwarding rate (FR)).
+It is important to note that while similar, this quantity is not identical to the Forwarding Rate as defined in [RFC2285] (Section 3.6.1).
-The latter is specific to one output interface only, whereas the trial forwarding ratio is based on frame counts aggregated over all SUT output interfaces.
+The latter is specific to one output interface only, whereas the Trial Forwarding Ratio is based on frame counts aggregated over all SUT output interfaces.

+In consequence, for symmetric traffic profiles the Trial Forwarding Rate value is equal to arithmetric average of [RFC2285] Forwarding Rate values across all active interfaces.

 {::comment}
     [Part 3 of iload/oload discussion.]